Mauscheln: Bidding

-Forehand, left of the dealer, leads the bidding by announcing whether to "pass" (i.e. drop out of the current deal) or to "sneak" or "diddle" (ich mauschele i.e. "I'll play").
+Forehand leads the bidding by announcing whether to "pass" (i.e. drop out of the current deal) or to "sneak" (ich mauschele i.e. "I'll play").
 In doing so, he undertakes to win at least two tricks.
 If he drops out, the other players in turn may opt to sneak.
 If no-one sneaks, the cards are thrown in, the next player pays 4 chips to the pot and deals for the next game.
-Once a player has declared "sneak", the others may either "pass" (ich passe) or "play" (ich gehe mit i.e. "I'll go with you").
+Once a player has declared "sneak", the others may either fold by saying "pass" (ich passe) or "not me!" (ich nicht!) or "play" (ich gehe mit, lit.
+"I'll go with you").

-If all the others pass, the sneaker (Mauschler) claims the pot without playing a game.
+If all the others fold, the sneaker (Mauschler) claims the pot without play.
 If at least one other player joins in, all active players, in order, may exchange up to 4 hand cards with the talon, throwing their discards face down onto a 'bonfire' (Scheiterhaufen).

 Playing

 The sneaker leads to the first trick.
 Thereafter the winner of a trick leads to the next.
-Players must follow suit if possible (Farbzwang) or trump if unable (Trumpfzwang); in any case they must head the trick if they can (Stechzwang).
+Players must follow suit if possible or trump if unable to follow; subject to those rules, they must head the trick if they can.